cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/08_light_effect/index.md

 }
 ```

-The `ColorBuffer` property is a `RenderTarget2D`, which is a special of type of `Texture2D` that MonoGame can draw into.
+The `ColorBuffer` property is a `RenderTarget2D`, which is a special type of `Texture2D` that MonoGame can draw into.
 In order for MonoGame to draw anything into the `ColorBuffer`, it needs to be bound as the current render target.
 Add the following function to the `DeferredRenderer` class.
 The `SetRenderTarget()` function instructs all future MonoGame draw operations to render into the `ColorBuffer`.

 ```csharp
 public void StartColorPhase()